vmware-tanzu/vm-operator/docs/concepts/workloads/vm.md

 #### Encryption type

-The type of encryption depends on the storage class and hardware present in the VM as the chart below illustrates:
+The type of encryption used by the VM is reported in the list `status.crypto.encrypted`.
+The list may contain the values `Config` and/or `Disks`, depending on the storage class and hardware present in the VM as the chart below illustrates:

 |                          | Config | Disks |
 |--------------------------|:------:|:-----:|
 | Encryption storage class |    ✓   |   ✓   |
 | vTPM                     |    ✓   |       |

 The `Config` type refers to all files related to a VM except for virtual disks.
-The `Disks` type refers to a VM's virtual disks except for PVCs.
-To ascertain the encryption status of a PVC, please refer directly to the PVC resource.
+The `Disks` type indicates at least one of a VM's virtual disks is encrypted.
+To determine which of the VM's disks are encrypted, please refer to `status.volumes[].crypto`.

 #### Default Key Provider